neo-project/neo/CONTRIBUTING.md

 ##### Give time to other developers review an issue
 Even if the code has been approved, you should leave at least 24 hours for others to review it before merging the code.

-##### Read the PR template
-Make sure you follow the instructions in our PR template to ensure your code is not rejected.

 ##### Create unit tests
 Since all issues must be tested by the reviewers, it is important that the developer includes basic unit tests.